The Eco Travel Guide to South Florida: Bask in the Sunshine State

-South Florida is teeming with sustainable hotels and trendy plant-based restaurants — an eco-traveler’s dream.
+South Florida is teeming with sustainable hotels, restaurants, and so much to do — it’s an eco-traveler’s dream.

 Taking a much-needed vacation doesn’t have to come at the expense of the planet.
-Nowadays, the plethora of eco-friendly resorts and plant-based restaurants that are readily available around the world make eco-travel even easier.
+Nowadays, there’s a plethora of eco-friendly resorts that make responsible travel even easier.
 This is good news if you’ve got an insatiable case of wanderlust.

 For some fun in the sun and sand, look no further than The Sunshine State.
 A cultural melting pot of Caribbean and Latin flavors, take a trip down yonder because South Florida has it all — endless stretches of pristine beaches, a unique dining scene, and a year-round tropical climate.